situmtech/situm-android-getting-started/README.md

 selectedBuilding = buildings.get(7);
 ```

-and call SitumDataManager to fetch all the levels of the building:
+and call *SitumDataManager* to fetch its levels:

 ```
 dataManager.fetchLevelsForBuilding(selectedBuilding, new SitumResponseHandler() {